VicRoads Test Preparation

 Driving Too Fast for Conditions:

 There are times when it is not safe to operate at the speed limit.
 If there is rain, fog, an accident or traffic congestion, slow down to a safe speed.

 Do not change lanes when passing through an intersection, whether you are going straight or making a turn.
 Even if the pathway is clear and you are following the rules for proper lane changes, never do it in an intersection.
 Wait until you are safely past the intersection to make the lane change.

 Make sure you are familiar with how soft or hard the brakes are in the car you will be using during your test.
 Hard braking is acceptable in emergencies, but while slowing down or stopping, use just enough brake to get the job done, but not so much that you and your passenger go forward.

 Following Too Closely:

 Be sure to stay several car lengths behind the traffic in front of you.
 Keep a safe distance so that if the car in front of you swerves or brakes, you will have enough reaction time to keep you and your passengers safe from harm.

 Driving Too Fast:

 Stay within the speed limit even if other drivers are driving faster.
-Be aware of drops in the speed limit as well, especially in school zones, work zones and other special speed limit areas.
+Be aware of drops in the speed limit as well, especially in school zones, work zones and other particular speed limit areas.